Fiat Chrysler recalls about 900,000 SUVs to fix airbags, brakes

-(Reuters) - Fiat Chrysler Automobiles NV (FCAU.N) said it was recalling nearly 900,000 vehicles around the world to fix issues related to airbag deployment and anti-lock braking systems.
+Oct 30 (Reuters) - Fiat Chrysler Automobiles NV said it was recalling nearly 900,000 vehicles around the world to fix issues related to airbag deployment and anti-lock braking systems.

 The company said it was recalling 284,089 model-year 2003 Jeep Liberty and 2004 Jeep Grand Cherokees SUVs in the United States to replace some components linked to the deployment of airbags.